inspec/inspec-aws/docs/resources/aws_batch_compute_environment.md

 # aws\_batch\_compute\_environment

-Use the `aws_batch_compute_environment` InSpec audit resource to test properties of a single AWS Batch compute environment.
+Use the `aws_batch_compute_environment` InSpec audit resource to test the properties of a single AWS Batch compute environment.

 ## Syntax